 - WHAT PERSONAL DATA DO YOU COLLECT AND HOW?

-- from publicly accessible sources, e.g. Department of Home Affairs, South Africa directly from a third party, e.g.: sanctions screening providers, credit reference agencies, customer due diligence providers;
+- from publicly accessible sources, e.g. Home Office, the United Kingdom directly from a third party, e.g.: sanctions screening providers, credit reference agencies, customer due to diligence providers;

 - from cookies on our website